Faculty and Inclusive Excellence

 Faculty Affairs and Development provides an intentional and integrated approach to supporting faculty inclusive excellence by focusing on faculty needs at different career stages, across different faculty appointment types, and across faculty roles.

-Through involvement in Mason's broader Inclusive Excellence efforts, Faculty Affairs is also working with units across the university to revise policies and practices, and develop training programs that will support building a faculty that better reflects the diversity of our student body.
+Through involvement in George Mason's broader Inclusive Excellence efforts, Faculty Affairs is also working with units across the university to revise policies and practices, and develop training programs that will support building a faculty that better reflects the diversity of our student body.

 For additional resources to support equitable recruitment and hiring of faculty, please visit: